-Risk Management (continued)

-Description and Potential Impact

-Cyber Security Risk

-The risk of the NTMA or its third parties being the subject of a successful cyberattack/social engineering attempt.

-Possible consequences include a failure to execute critical processes, leakage of sensitive information, data breach, system integrity issues, system outages or malware, which may lead to business disruption, financial loss and/or reputational damage.

-Monitoring, testing and reporting of ICT traffic, ICT security, cyber threat landscape and expert external advice on emerging trends and cyber threats, including engagement with the National Cyber Security Centre, industry peers and the Financial Stability Group;

-Regular ICT upgrades and patching of systems to ensure systems and security remain up-to-date;

-Cyber Security Framework in place based on the National Institute of Standards and Technology ('NIST') Framework;

-ICT security requirements are incorporated and assessed as part of system/service procurement and selection.
-Third party cloud services are subject to an assessment and approval process;

-Third Party Risk policy in place, with supporting procedures and guidance covering ICT involvement in assessing the adequacy of third party information security measures;

-IT Security Committee in place focusing on ICT security matters.
-IT Security Operations Committee in place which oversees the implementation of the NTMA ICT Cyber Security Management Framework in protecting NTMA information and systems, both on-premises and in the cloud;

-End user ICT security policies in place with mandatory cyber security staff training, and regular cyber awareness communications via email and intranet;

-Simulated spear-phishing campaigns and training for employees;

-Annual third party cyber security posture assessment tracking maturity and benchmarking the NTMA against the industry;

-Data protection policy and related procedures, periodic training and risk based monitoring in place;

-Enhanced cyber security focused KRIs regularly monitored at function and organisational level;

-Regular audits and external reviews of cyber security.

-Risk Description and Potential Impact

-Third Party Risk

-The risk of failure by an NTMA third party service provider, counterparty, or stakeholder to successfully deliver on its contractual obligations or act in a manner consistent with the NTMA's expectations and/or requirements.
+Risk Description and Potential Impact Mitigation Third Party Risk The risk of failure by an NTMA third party service provider, counterparty, or stakeholder to successfully deliver on its contractual obligations or act in a manner consistent with the NTMA's expectations and/ or requirements.
 Possible consequences include interruption to critical operations and/ or financial loss and/or reputational damage.
 Third Party Risk Policy in place, with supporting procedures and guidance.
-The policy requirements include criticality assessment, due diligence, risk assessment, written agreements, on-going monitoring, oversight and reporting of critical third party arrangements undertaken as required depending on the nature of the third party service/product;

-Dedicated procurement team and procedures in place for managing the tendering process for relevant third party services;

-Third party contracts approved by internal management and reviewed by legal advisers, where appropriate;

-Technical ICT advice provided as part of the tendering process for new technology services, where appropriate;

-Regular communications with third parties which is adapted in terms of the frequency and focus in response to the risk profile of the third party;

-Third party service oversight subject to periodic internal audit review;

-Annual attestation required from units/functions by ICT to ensure appropriate visibility and oversight of systems in use;

-Risk-based oversight of third party Data processors by Data Protection Officer.

-Business Disruption and ICT Resiliency Risk

-The risk of business disruption or inadequate resilience due to technology failure (e.g. software, hardware or network issues), failure to appropriately upgrade/augment existing technology, a loss of critical services (e.g. utilities) or ineffective change management.
+The policy requirements include criticality assessment, due diligence, risk assessment, written agreements, on-going monitoring, oversight and reporting of critical third-party arrangements undertaken as required depending on the nature of the third-party service/product; Dedicated procurement team and procedures in place for managing the tendering process for relevant third party services; Third party contracts approved internally in accordance with authorities delegated from the Chief Executive and reviewed by external legal advisers, where appropriate; Technical ICT advice provided as part of the tendering process for new technology services, where appropriate; Regular communications with third parties adapted in terms of the frequency and focus in response to the risk profile of the third party; Third party service oversight subject to periodic internal audit review; Annual enhanced attestation required from units/functions by ICT to ensure appropriate visibility and oversight of systems in use; Risk-based oversight of third party data processors by Data Protection Officer; A Generative AI Governance Framework for third party products has been implemented to ensure appropriate oversight and governance is in place.
+Business Disruption and ICT Resiliency Risk The risk of business disruption or inadequate resilience due to technology failure (e.g. software, hardware or network issues), failure to appropriately upgrade/ augment existing technology, a loss of critical services (e.g. utilities), severe weather events and/or geopolitical incidents, ineffective change management or an ineffective response to disruption.
 Possible consequences include poor operational performance, fragmented collaboration services, financial loss, reputational damage and/or the NTMA being unable to achieve its objectives.

-Alternative working arrangements available (including remote working capabilities) to cover various business disruption scenarios and alternative processes in place (or established) for key business processes/activities, including regular testing of the alternative processes;

-Regular ICT upgrades and patching of systems to ensure systems and security remain up-to-date;

-ICT Steering Committee in place to oversee strategic ICT projects and ICT architecture and an ICT Project Management Office ('PMO') in place, resourced with experienced project managers;

-Experienced ICT Service Desk Team, with an increasing focus on timely and clear communications;

-ICT Change Advisory Board ('CAB') in place with formal review of key risk assessments and approval of upcoming changes;

-Contingency planning: alternative processes in place (or established) for key business processes/activities, and regular testing of alternative processes;

-An active business continuity management ('BCM') plan and programme, with regular testing of plans and scenarios including communication tools and BCM training rolled out to all NTMA employees:

-Defined crisis management and incident response teams in place;
+Alternative working arrangements available (including remote working capabilities) to cover various business disruption scenarios and alternative processes in place (or established) for key business processes/activities, including regular testing of the alternative processes; Regular ICT upgrades and patching of systems to ensure systems and security remain up-to-date; ICT Steering Committee in place to oversee strategic ICT projects and ICT architecture and an ICT Project Management Office (PMO) in place, resourced with experienced project managers; Experienced ICT Service Desk Team, with an increasing focus on timely and clear communications; ICT Change Advisory Board (CAB) in place with formal review of key risk assessments and approval of upcoming changes; Contingency planning: alternative processes in place (or established) for key business processes/activities, and regular testing of alternative processes; An active business continuity management (BCM) plan and programme, with regular testing of plans and scenarios including communication tools and BCM training rolled out to all NTMA employees; Defined crisis management and incident response teams in place.

-Use of certain cloud based systems with simplified Software Development Life Cycles and more efficient access to upgrades.

-Risk Management (continued)

-Description and Potential Impact

-Process Risk

-The risk of inadequate or failed internal processes, or that processes do not appropriately balance robustness with flexibility and as such are not sufficiently agile and adaptable to support a dynamic workplace or to respond to an evolving environment, circumstance, or mandate.

-Possible consequences include financial loss, business disruption, breach of legal/regulatory requirements and/or reputational damage.

-Risk and control assessment processes help to ensure control measures are adequate and re-evaluated to address evolving risks;

-Alternative processes in place (or established) for critical business processes/activities, and regular testing of alternative processes;

-Appropriate operational risk and compliance policies are in place, supported by guidance documents, procedures and staff training;

-Various projects and initiatives on-going across the NTMA to increase process automation and flexibility to achieve efficiencies and enhanced effectiveness;

-Operational event reporting process in place with key actions identified and monitored.
-Events are subject to second line and risk committee review and challenge, and periodic trend analysis;

-Second line corporate functions available to support and challenge material process changes as required;

-Oversight committees in place with scope to react to changes in the environment or processes;

-KRIs in place, including indicators regarding operational events and process issues, and reported to the relevant risk governance committee:

-Regular risk-based internal audits and external audits and resolution of agreed audit actions;

-Appropriate use of internal and external professional advice;

-Enterprise Risk Management system in place supporting risk and control assessments, operational event reporting and KRIs;

-Automation, control and monitoring of payment processes.
+Financial Statements